How to Enable Intel Virtualization Technology on Desktop & Laptop PCs

 How to Activate AMD/Intel VT-x in BIOS on PC/Laptop

-Many people are doing research to find out what BIOS virtualization is, but there is no such thing.
-VT is a processor feature and you can enable it from the BIOS settings of your computer’s motherboard.
+Many people are researching what BIOS virtualization is, but there is no such thing as BIOS virtualization.
+This is a processor feature that can be enabled in the BIOS settings of your computer’s motherboard.

-Follow the steps below to enable AMD and Intel processor virtualization on a desktop computer or Laptop.
+Follow the steps below to open VTx on a desktop computer or laptop.

 Step 1